-- The Company shall foremost comply with the safety, health and environment laws and rules. - Continue its focus on strategic and sustainable cost optimization to generate reasonable returns through various cycles. - To continue investment in improving the health of plant & machinery to ensure minimum breakdowns and continuous upgradation to newer technologies. - To implement Total Productive Maintenance/Management (TPM) activities in all areas of the Company to help us strengthen all the processes and improve productivity, quality, cost, delivery and environment preservation. - To improve the quality of products and new product development. - To continue working with various Steel Associations. - To strictly follow guidelines set up by the Collective Action against Corruption (CAC).
+- The Company shall foremost comply with the safety, health and environment laws and rules. - Continue its focus on strategic and sustainable cost optimization to generate reasonable returns through various cycles. - To continue investment in improving the health of plant & machinery to ensure stable operations, quality consistency and continuous upgradation to new technologies. - To implement Total Productive Maintenance/Management (TPM) activities in all areas of the Company to help us strengthen all the processes and improve productivity, quality, cost, delivery and environment preservation. - To improve the quality of products and new product development. - To continue working with various Steel Associations and Government Authorities. - To strictly follow guidelines set up by the Collective Action against Corruption (CAC).